thektan/photosort/README.md

 # photosort
 Sorts files into directories by year and month.

+### Background

-When I backup my photos from my phone to my computer, all the photos are placed into a single directory.
-If I ever wanted to search for a specific file, it'd be pretty difficult sifting through thousands of photo so I organize them into separate folders by year and month.
+When I backup photos from my phone to my computer, all the photos are placed into a single directory.
+If I ever wanted to search for a specific file, it'd be pretty difficult sifting through thousands of photos so I organize them into separate folders by year and month.

 I needed a quick script to organize the photos into separate directories according to their creation date.